BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/RunningConnectionTable.md

-﻿# Deconstructing Connection Naming, Equivalency and SE Integration
+﻿﻿# Deconstructing connection naming, equivalency and SE integration

 If you're finding BlackbirdSql's RunningConnectionTable management of connections confusing, this document will go some way towards explaining some of the behaviour.
 </br></br>